-A completed dental examination form is required for children in kindergarten, 2nd grade, 6th grade and 9th grade.
+For children in kindergarten, 2nd grade, 6th grade, and 9th grade, a completed dental examination form must be submitted by May 15, 2025.

-RELIGIOUS OBJECTIONS
+RELIGIOUS OBJECTIONS/MEDICAL CONTRAINDICATIONS

 Parents/guardians who object to health requirements, which include physical exams, immunizations, dental, and vision exams, due to religious reasons are required to submit a state religious objection form with physician and parent/guardian signatures.
+The "Illinois Certificate of Religious Exemption" form is available at u-46.org/healthforms.